 Apart from improving teacher pedagogical practices, clinical supervision is intended to bring about a supportive relationship between the teacher and supervisor, bring about experiential learning, promote teachers’ organization and professional ethics, help in problem identification and understanding one’s abilities, develop skills development, have a supportive relationship as well as counselling and mentoring the teachers.

 In trying to find out whether the supervision practices in these schools improve teacher performance and facilitate the tenets of clinical supervision, using documentary review method, it was discovered that all the three schools did not have any supervision files for ECD.
-The available ones were all for primary sections as shown in the table below.
+The available ones were all for primary sections as shown in the Figure 1below.

 Figure 1 showing a lesson observation tool used in the primary section in one of the participating schools